Beauty Boarding

 Beauty Boarding (বিউটি বোর্ডিং) is a hotel and restaurant located in old Dhaka.
 It is a historical center of the intellectual gathering of Bengali authors, poets, cultural activists, and politicians.
 The place has been widely commemorated in their arts and writings.
-Currently, the place is popular for serving Bengali food, though it also serves other Indian food.
+Currently, the place is popular for serving Bengali food.

 History

 The building was originally a zamindar house and belonged to a zamindar named Shudheer Das.
-Before Partition of India in 1947, the building was the office of the daily newspaper Shonar Bangla.
-By 1951, the newspaper moved its office to Kolkata.
-When the newspaper left, the building was rented by a local neighbour Nalini Mohon Saha and he started a restaurant and boarding house there.
+Before the Partition of India in 1947, the building was the office of the daily newspaper Shonar Bangla.
+By 1951, the newspaper had moved its office to Kolkata.
+When the newspaper left, the building was rented by a local neighbour, Nalini Mohon Saha, and he started a restaurant and boarding house there.
 The boarding house was named after Nalini Mohan Saha's eldest daughter, Beauty.
-Soon Beauty Boarding became a popular place to book traders from all over the country used to come to Banglabazar, the centre of book publishing, printing and stationery wholesale market in Dhaka.
+Soon Beauty Boarding became a popular place to book traders from all over the country used to come to Banglabazar, the centre of book publishing, printing, and stationery wholesale market in Dhaka.